-Note: Indo-Harappan civilization populated Middle East about 9,000 years ago including El Yamuna (Yemen) and the traders of ancient southern Bharatians populated El Yamuna peninsula.
-Since 1,500 BC, about two million ancient southern Bharatians have been living in the port city of Aden, Yemen, perhaps some Ahma Kodavas also.
-Some believe the ancient Bharatian tribal traditional cultural exchanges were common amongst various tribes between Bharata and Middle East.
-The Yemeni tribes who live along the border of Yemen and Saudi Arabia probably adopted the ancient Ahma Kodava cultural civilization from the region of Coorg during the Queen of Sheba's spice trade era along with the Arab tribal Nabataeans because they also celebrate male childbirth with a 'gun salute' and their traditional attire is similar to that of the Ahma Kodavas with a royal Peechekati (dagger).
+Note: Indo-Harappan civilization populated Middle Eastern Peninsula about 9,000 years ago including El Yamuna (Yemen) and the traders of ancient southern Bharatians populated El Yamuna peninsula.
+Since 1,000 BC, southern Bharatian traders settled in the port city of Aden, Yemen, perhaps some Kodavas also among them.
+Some believe the ancient Bharatian tribal traditional cultural exchanges were common amongst various tribes between Bharata and Middle Eastern peninsula.
+The Yemeni tribes who live along the border of Yemen and Saudi Arabia probably adopted the ancient Kodava cultural civilization from the region of Coorg during the Queen of Sheba's spice trade era along with the Arab tribal Nabataeans because they also celebrate male childbirth with a 'gun salute' and their traditional attire is NOT similar to that of the Kodavas with a modified Peechekati (dagger).
 The Yemenis call it Jambia.
 In the Seventh century AD Arab traders also settled in Kerala.
-El Yamuna (Yemen) people maintained Indus Mathematics, caste system, Kerala Lungi, Ahma Kodavas' traditional attires and some marriage customs.
+El Yamuna (Yemen) people maintained Indus Mathematics, caste system, Kerala Lungi, a short form of Kodavas' traditional attires and some marriage customs.
 In spite of Islam spread in 630 AD, Yemenis still have some Indus names like Harish, Khayappa and Muthanna.
-In the 1990's first Prime Minister of El Yamuna was origin of Kerala.
+In the 1990's first Prime Minister of El Yamuna was origin of southern Bharata.

-Marriage: The Yemeni tribal bridegroom walks with his friends to the bride's house in order to bring her to the groom's home.
+Marriage: The Yemeni tribal bridegroom walks along with his friends to the bride's house in order to bring her to the groom's home.
 This is the exact tradition of Ahma Kodavas later years that tradition was adopted by the new settlers Greek-Scythian-Persians.
 The vast majority of Yemeni tribes do not use any priest to perform their wedding ceremony.
 Instead their elders perform their marriage ceremony, and this is the exact marriage custom of the Ahma Kodavas and Coorgs on the other side of the continent.
 This shows the Yemenis also adopted marriage tradition of Ahma Kodavas and they continue to practice such traditions even after they adopted the Islam in 630 AD.
 See the ancient link for Yemeni traditional attire photos.